alexerne-git/AI_Fact_Checker/README.md

 * [5.
 BERT](#5-bert)

 -------------------------------------------

+## To fix:
+- bleu library normalize
+- other datasets

 ### 1: ROUGE

 ROUGE, also called **Recall-Oriented Understudy for Gisting Evaluation** is a metric designed to measure the quality of **summaries** by comparing them to **human reference summaries**.
 ROUGE contains multiple metrics, the one we decided to use is ROUGE-N, which measures the **overlap of N-grams between the LLM-generated summary and the reference summary** - in other words, it looks for the longest common sequence of N-grams between the reference and the summarized text.